 “The demand for water in emerging markets is growing rapidly and the Gulf, India, and China are among the major markets that I want to be in,” said Taher.
 Taher revealed that Moya has already secured a $100-million water deal in India.

 The other active deal Moya made was with Saudi Arabian Airlines to supply the airlines’ head quarter complex and residential compound area with desalinated water.

 Bushnak, who is also the chairman of the Saudi Water and Power forum, said that the Saudi deal is a small deal worth $10 to $15 million.
 “Our company is new and we do not want to go into bigger projects right now,” explained Bushnak.

 Bushnak does not fear from competition of larger water companies and independent water producers because his investment strategy relies on going into selective projects.
 “Moya will not go into each and every tender.
 Moya will start by selecting its projects,” added Bushank.

 Taher showed no fears of the future of the project in case of the privtaizaiton of the Saudi Arabian Airlines which means the loss of government financial support to the airline.

 “The cost of financing the project will not increase with the risk that might result from the loss of the sovereign guarantee in the Saudi airlines case,” said Taher who prefers to deal with private entities.

-“The demand elasticity for water is minimal hence no matter what the cost of water becomes, the demand level is always stable which makes water projects good ones to finance,” added Taher.For all the latest energy and oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+“The demand elasticity for water is minimal hence no matter what the cost of water becomes, the demand level is always stable which makes water projects good ones to finance,” added Taher.oil news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.